-Peter Hamilton is a former CBS executive who has directed his New York-based international consulting firm for 30+ years.
+Peter Hamilton is a media & business strategist and former CBS executive who has directed his New York-based international consulting firm for 30+ years.

 His clients have included NBC, A+E Networks, National Geographic Channels, Global Canal+ and BBC; the Rockefeller Foundation; and governments, including Singapore’s IMDA.
 He has planned and helped launch dozens of channels, notably for Discovery International.

-His office, Peter Hamilton Consultants, Inc produces numerous industry reports/guides, including a brand new resource-packed course: Netflix 2021: Selling Your Documentary To Netflix!
+His office, Peter Hamilton Consultants, Inc has produced a series of premium industry reports/guides, including the resource-packed course: Selling Your Documentary To Netflix and The Streamers 2024.

 Hamilton was educated at The Wharton School, UPenn (MBA) and UMelbourne and regularly presents at major conferences, including MIPDoc and Sunny Side of the Doc.

-NETFLIX 2021: Selling Your Documentary To Netflix!
+Netflix 2024: Selling To NETFLIX & The Streamers!
 Do you have a great documentary idea or an amazing series you know Netflix would love?
 This resource-packed course gives you everything you need to know to win a Netflix or Streamer deal.
 Includes 900+ searchable Netflix database, pitch deck sample, live Q&As, Sales Agents list and much more!

-DOCUMENTARY PRODUCTION ROADMAP: 46 Case Studies - Get a roadmap of success for your own documentary by learning how other top filmmakers navigated the complex world of production, film financing and distribution.
-Get inside strategies & data from 46 award-winning documentaries and unscripted projects.
+Documentary Success Stories: 50 Case Studies - Get a roadmap of success for your own documentary by learning how other top filmmakers navigated the complex world of production, film financing and distribution.
+Get inside strategies & data from 50+ award-winning documentaries and unscripted projects.